 Debt Snowball

 This method attacks debts based on the order of lowest to highest amount owing.
-Start by writing out and arranging your debts in columns (on paper or in excel) from lowest total amount owing on the left, to highest total amount owing on the right.
+Start by writing out and arranging your debts in columns (on paper or in excel) from the lowest total amount owing on the left, to the highest total amount owing on the right.

-This payment strategy focuses on throwing every extra dollar we can at the smallest debt first to get it gone!
+This payment strategy focuses on first throwing every extra dollar we can at the smallest debt to get it gone!
 While you always pay minimum amounts owing on every debt each month, we throw anything extra at the smallest one to pay it off quickly, then move to 2nd smallest, and so on.

 This method helps you get the feeling of a quick win.
 It can help you keep motivated due to this quick success.
+This is why many people prefer debt snowball to debt avalanche.

 Debt Avalanche